Betterment/test_track/README.md

 ### Weighting
 Variants are assigned pseudo-randomly to visitors based on their visitor IDs and the weightings for the variants.
 Weightings describe the probability of a visitor being assigned to a given variant in integer percentages.
 All the variant weightings for a given split must sum to 100, though variants may have a weighting of 0.

+### Experiment

+Experiments are the standard flavor of splits in TestTrack.
+They are intended to be used for A/B testing, and the TestTrack server records visitors' experienced variants so that those visitors will continue to experience the same variant regardless of subsequent changes to the weightings of those variants via the admin interface.

+Storing the variant a visitor experienced for an experiment also allows TestTrack to provide a consistent UX to a customer who experienced a new-to-them experiment before logging in on a new device, only to be recognized as an existing visitor upon sign-in.
+TestTrack will merge all variant assignments from the anonymous visitor into the authenticated visitor at sign-in as long as the authenticated visitor doesn't have conflicting assignments.
+In that case, the authenticated visitor's previous assignments win.

+### Feature Gate

+As of TestTrack version 1.2, splits with names ending in the `_enabled` suffix will be treated as feature gates.
+Feature gates differ from experiments in that they are not intended to be used for analysis, and therefore it is not important that the user remain in the same variant throughout the entire split lifecycle.
+Feature gates are meant to be slow-rolled (incrementally increasing the percentage of customers experiencing the new feature), released en masse, or instantly rolled back.

+To facilitate these smooth transitions and rapid toggles, the TestTrack server will not record variant assignments when a visitor experiences a split.
+This means that every time a visitor experiences a split, they will be deterministically (pseudorandomly) assigned to a variant based on their visitor ID and the name of the split.
+This will provide the customer with a stable variant given a constant split weighting, but probablistically increase the percentage of visitors experiencing the the `true` variant as the split weightings are increased via the admin panel, giving an admin full control over the feature's release.

 ### IdentifierType
 A name for a customer identifier that is meaningful in your application, typically things that people sign up as, log in as.
 They should be expressed in `snake_case` and conventionally are prefixed with the application name that the identifier is for, e.g. `myapp_user_id`, `myapp_lead_id`.